BlackMetalMusic/pin/README.md

-# pin
-Simple python script to turn/off GPIO pin
+Simple python script to toggle GPIO pin.
+Just start it with GPIO pin number as argument.
+For example:
+./pin.py 12